 With this natural advantage, world experts by our side and a dedication to growing chemical-free cannabis, organically and sustainably, Puro is producing some of world’s best medical cannabis and is leading the industry with its work in cannabis genetics and seed production.

 Winterhome has been farmed by the Macfarlane family for more than 130 years - it is a privilege to be able to access this special place.

 Overlooking the Pacific Ocean, this elevated property provides a very special microclimate well suited to growing low-THC hemp in the open air.
 The coastal location protects plants from frost damage, while the gentle salt spray helps to naturally ward off pests and disease.

-In late 2020 we planted 10 hectares of low-THC medical cannabis plants at Kēkerengū, making Puro the largest medical cannabis grower in the country.
-These plants were hand harvested in March and April 2021, with 25 tonnes of wet material dried and processed in our on-site drying facility – the largest medical cannabis drying facility in New Zealand.
+Puro is now into its second growing season at Kēkerengū, with 10 hectares of low-THC medical cannabis crops due to be harvested in March/April 2022.
+Puro's first harvest in 2021 resulted in 25 tonnes of wet material dried and processed in our on-site drying facility – the largest medical cannabis drying facility in New Zealand.

 Our boutique drying processes for our organic outdoor top flower has produced a truly premium product which will be supplied to local and export markets.
 The remainder of our outdoor plants have been machine-processed and will be sold in bulk form suitable for high value extraction.

 For photos and videos from New Zealand’s Kēkerengū site see our gallery page.

 Puro's research and indoor growing site is nestled in a quiet area of the Waihopai Valley in Marlborough.
 It is here that we are growing our indoor cultivars – plants with low THC, high CBD and an equal mix of THC and CBD.
 Our plants are hand-harvested and boutique-dried and will be sold as premium dried manicured flower or plant mass for extraction.
 Our first harvest was completed in May 2021.